padogrid/bundle-hazelcast-5-docker-debezium_ksqldb_confluent/README.md

 install_bundle -download -workspace bundle-hazelcast-5-docker-debezium_ksqldb_confluent
 ```

-:exclamation: If you are running this bundle on WSL, make sure your workspace is on a shared folder.
+❗️ If you are running this bundle on WSL, make sure your workspace is on a shared folder.
 The Docker volume it creates will not be visible outside of WSL otherwise.

 ## Use Case